brianshumate/a-little-coffee-guidebook/brewing_techniques/README.md

 starting point for pour overs and pressing is approximately 32-37 grams of beans to 500 grams (or so) of water.

-Another way to put this, is to aim for something like a 1:14 ratio of ground coffee to water.
+Another way to put this, is to aim for something like a 1:10 to 1:14 ratio of ground coffee to water.

 ## Water Temperature